codeWithUtkarsh/aws-mcp-server/README.md

 # Run unit tests
 pytest -k "not integration"

+# Run tests with coverage report
+pytest -k "not integration" --cov-report=html

 # Run linting
 ruff check src/ tests/

 # Run formatting
 ruff format src/ tests/
 ```

+### Code Coverage

+The project includes configuration for [Codecov](https://codecov.io) to track code coverage metrics.
+The configuration is in the `codecov.yml` file, which:

+- Sets a target coverage threshold of 80%
+- Excludes test files, setup files, and documentation from coverage reports
+- Configures PR comments and status checks

+Coverage reports are automatically generated during CI/CD runs and uploaded to Codecov.

 ### Integration Testing